 - from Esri Shape, MapInfo Tab or Google KML files

-Whichever way you’re uploading your spatial data, you can automate the process via the in-built scheduler as frequently as you require.
+Whichever way you’re uploading your location or spatial data, you can automate the process via the in-built scheduler as frequently as you require.

 The view builder also has a simple wizard-driven mapping mode as well as a more advanced mode where complex views can be configured using SQL.
 To help maximise flexibility, a user can create further views on existing views they have already created.

-If your spatial data holds any personal information, the handling of this must comply with the GDPR regulations.
+If you’re holding any personal information on your location/spatial data, you’ll need to comply with the GDPR regulations.
 Most of your existing systems will already enable you to delete and/or anonymise personal data, however they may not allow you to implement a data retention strategy.
 Location Manager has an in-built retention period feature, allowing you to automate this process.

 Mobile access & augmented reality